-Activated clay, or bentonite, is an absorbent aluminum phyllosilicate clay; a large portion of which is made up of the element montmorillonite.
+Activated clay, or bentonite, is an absorbent aluminium phyllosilicate clay where a large portion is made up of the element montmorillonite.

 This is a widely used natural desiccant mostly used for the protection of industrial packaging.

-The dehydrated clay desiccant is in the form of granules that are slightly coarse when compared to silica gel and are inserted and used in the same sachet as that of the standard material.
+The dry clay desiccant is in the form of granules that are slightly coarse compared to silica gel and inserted and used in the same sachet as the standard material.

 Due to high efficient dehydrating qualities and the value of money, clay is an excellent alternative to silica gel in all general packaging applications.

 If you ever open a bentonite clay desiccant sachet, you will find very fine brown, grey powder.
-This powder can be abrasive which makes it unideal for use for packaging of highly sensitive equipment like cameras, video cameras, binoculars, microscopes, or other delicate materials.
+This powder can be abrasive, making it unideal for packaging highly sensitive equipment like cameras, video cameras, binoculars, microscopes, or other delicate materials.